'Extremely painful', says woman who had monkey pox

-A young American woman has publicly vented about the days she spent with monkey pox (monkeypox).
+A young American girl has publicly vented about the days she spent with monkey pox (monkeypox).
 Camille Seaton, 20, a resident of the state of Georgia, had the disease in July.

 In an interview with the magazine peopleshe said that she believed she was infected by handling cash daily, as she is a cashier at a gas station.